-Agencies should forward Early Close audit results to the NSW Treasury by Monday, 5 June 2023 or one day after receipt of the reports from the Audit Office if reports are received on a later date.
+Agencies should forward Early Close audit results to the NSW Treasury by Wednesday, 5 June 2024 or one day after receipt of the reports from the Audit Office if letters are received on a later date.
 Where available, this should be a copy of the Observations of Early Close Procedures and the Interim Management Letter.